tim-degroot/data_project/logbook.md

     - Added the progress through the project with added explanation.
     - Reworked the functions to work properly and in a new order.
     - Added new text description

+## Friday 10/03/2023
+## Goal: Work on final hand in version

+- Rewrote docstring documentation in notebook.ipynb
+- Rewrote and added to readme.md documentation